 I’m pretty excited to share this dreamy casserole.
-When I made it for dinner recently, my family flipped for it.
-It’s a modern day, skinny version of a classic chicken and rice casserole normally made with creamy canned soup.
-To update it and make skinny, I’ve swapped the soup for a store bought rich tasting light Alfredo sauce, healthy wild rice instead of white rice and used fat free cottage cheese to replace the regular cheese.
+When I first served it to my family for dinner they flipped for it.
+It’s a modern-day, skinny version of a classic chicken and rice casserole normally made with creamy canned soup.
+To update it and make skinny, I’ve swapped the soup for a store-bought light Alfredo sauce, healthy wild rice instead of white rice, and fat-free cottage cheese to replace the regular cheese.
 Wild rice adds a wonderful nutty flavor and texture.
-The skinny for 1 serving is 303 calories, 8 grams fat and 8 Weight Watchers POINTS PLUS.
+Each serving has 303 calories, 8 grams of fat, and 5 Blue WW Freestyle SmartPoints, and 7 Green.
 Serve with a garden salad and you’re all set for dinner.

 Prep Time: 15 minutes